Harris Sixth Form: Admission Criteria

 Appeal procedure against rejection of a place at Harris Sixth Form

-Applicants, who believe they have been refused a place unfairly at Harris Sixth Form, may appeal in writing to the Director of Harris Sixth Form, within 20 days of receipt of the rejection letter.
+Applicants, who believe they have been refused a place unfairly at Harris Sixth Form, may appeal in writing to the Principal of Harris Sixth Form, within 20 days of being notified that your application was unsuccessful.

-Upon receipt of the appeal, the Director of Harris Sixth Form will speak to the member of staff who spoke to the student and review the course discussion meeting notes, application form and the pupil recommendation form.
+Upon receipt of the appeal, the Principal of Harris Sixth Form will speak to the member of staff who spoke to the student and review the course discussion meeting notes, application form and the pupil recommendation form.
 On the basis of the evidence an informed judgement will be made.
-The Director of Harris Sixth Form may, if required, recall the applicant for further discussion about his/her application.
-The applicant will be informed in writing of the Director of Harris Sixth Form's decision.
+The Principal of Harris Sixth Form may, if required, recall the applicant for further discussion about his/her application.
+The applicant will be informed in writing of the Principal of Harris Sixth Form's decision.
 This will normally be within seven days of receipt of the appeal.

 Why choose our Federation?